Using standalone configuration synchronization

 in-sync, this means all members share the same configurations, except those that should not be synced.
 If any members are

-out-of-sync, this means the member failed to sync with the master device.
+out-of-sync, this means the member failed to sync with the primary device.

 Debugging is similar when a cluster is out of sync.